romanbrancato/CameraXProject/index.md

    viewBinding true
 }
   ```
-  also in settings.gradle make the following are inside both repositories{} block:
+  also in settings.gradle ensure the following are inside both repositories{} block:
 ```
    google()
    mavenCentral()